 So you’ve looked up some royal icing recipes and instructions and your head hurts from all this talk of consistencies, piping, flooding, does and don’ts and you’re thinking “what in the world, it’s just icing so how hard can it really be?”
 And trust me, I was that person and thought the same too until I sat in front of cookies with icing running off the sides and designs that looked like my 5 year old could have done better.
 Well friends, royal icing is an animal of it’s own and does take time to master, BUT with some practise, patience and the ability to overcome wanting to throw all of your messed up cookies to the dog, you WILL get it and find what works for you!

-I love helping others which is why I’ve chosen to start teaching classes and blogging.
+I love sharing the art of decorating with others, which has naturally led me to teaching and blogging.
 Some people find so much more joy and meaning in making things themselves and others simply prefer to buy it - kind of how I feel about cooking - give me all the convenience I can get!
 So for those who wish to learn, I have no problem sharing my Royal Icing Recipe, and many people ask me why.
 “Aren’t you giving away your secret?
 You’re going to ruin your business!” - and I don’t feel that way at all.
 Pretty much all royal icing recipes are the same and like some other things in life, it’s not what it is, but what you do with it!
 The main difference in my recipe to others is the addition of light corn syrup.
 Traditional royal icing can dry very hard and almost crunchy, but adding a few tablespoons of corn syrup is going to keep your icing soft to the bite and give it a much glossier finish as an added bonus!
 Below is the recipe:

 Royal Icing Recipe

 Whisk together the water, meringue powder and flavouring in your mixer bowl